 through their placement.
 CCDC also

 provides training funds to the City of Cleveland Department of Economic

 Development to ensure staff are updated on the most effective tools for

 economic development.
 A current CCDC schedule can be found at the bottom of this page.

 Of the CCDC Board of Trustees and Loan Review Committee members, 40% are elected or appointed officials appointed by the Mayor, with the balance of the members appointed through a nominating committee process.
 The team includes community representatives that include bankers, finance professionals, and community development professionals as well as elected or appointed City officials.
 City Departments of Economic Development, Community Development, and Office of Equal Opportunity are all represented on the Board, as well as Cleveland City Council.

-Anyone with any questions about CCDC should contact Briana Butler at email@example.com.
+Anyone with any questions about CCDC should contact Bell Espinal at (216) 664-4274 or firstname.lastname@example.org.
 Current schedules for CCDC Board and Loan Review can be found here below.